 In 2006, the Transbay Transit Center project obtained Federal and State environmental approvals.
-The Center will initially feature an expanded terminal for buses to and from surrounding counties, and is planned to include a terminal for ocommuter rail from San Mateo County. high speed rail from San Center will see that the connections to the City's MUNI Metro, and Bay Area Rapid Transit (BART)
+The Center will initially feature an expanded terminal for buses to and from surrounding counties, and is planned to include a terminal for ocommuter rail from San Mateo County. high speed rail from San Center will appeal to a terminal caliform caliform is and pedestrian connections to the City's MUNI Metro, and Bay Area Rapid Transit (BART)